“Be quiet, I’m reading.”

 “I guess she’s still at the flea market—which, incidentally, makes me reigning big kid on the farm.
 Hooray for me.”

-The second Frost’s hand made contact with the iron, he materialized crouched.
+The moment Frost’s hand made contact with the iron, he materialized crouched.
 The metal sizzled his palm through the white glove, and he flashed diamonds for teeth.
-“Ow.”

 Peter opened his mouth to issue a different order.

 “No one cares about that perfect idiot.
-He’s useless to us in a fight.
 Where are the Giants?
 They’re supposed to be watching the cornfields, and I didn’t see any of them on my way in.
 You don’t suppose they’re hiding somewhere with the children?
 Disgraceful as it might be.”

-Hard lines formed around Frost’s mouth, and Peter glimpsed the handsome and brooding man he’d become in a few years.
-Moisture collected in the hollow of his elegant collarbones, thick droplets crystalizing on his skin like glass tears.
+Peter glimpsed the handsome and brooding man he’d become in a few years.
+Moisture collected in the hollow of Frost’s elegant collarbones, thick droplets crystalizing on his pectorals like glass tears.

 “Don’t take them on by yourself.
 You’ll die, and I don’t want to be First.”